jhidding/adhesion-code/adhesion_example.md

 }
 ```

+Note that we have not yet defined the `get_dual_vertex` function in *«pd-collect-dual»*.
+We will do so now.

 #### Dual vertex

 Every cell in the regular triangulation is associated with a vertex in the power diagram.
 We write a small helper function that obtains this dual vertex and caches it in a map.
+This ensures that every cell in the triangulation is mapped to a single unique vertex in the resulting mesh.

 ``` {.cpp #pd-dual-vertex}
 std::map<RT::Cell_handle, unsigned> cell_index;